 Q: When does my session expire?

 For security purpose, a login session will expire in 12 hours when you sign into the AWS Management Console with your AWS or IAM account credentials.
 To resume your work after the session expires, we ask you to click the "Click login to continue" button and re-login.
 The duration of federated sessions varies depending on the federation API (GetFederationToken or AssumeRole) and the administrator’s preference.
 Please go to our Security Blog to learn more about building a secure delegation solution to grant temporary access to your AWS account.

 Q: What services are supported?

-The app supports Elastic Compute Cloud (EC2), Amazon S3, Elastic Load Balancing (ELB), Amazon Route 53, Amazon Relational Database Service (RDS), Auto Scaling, AWS OpsWorks, and CloudWatch.
+The app supports Elastic Compute Cloud (EC2), Amazon S3, Elastic Load Balancing (ELB), Amazon Route 53, Amazon Relational Database Service (RDS), Auto Scaling, Amazon DynamoDB, AWS OpsWorks, and CloudWatch.
 The mobile app does not support the AWS GovCloud (US) Region.
 For a full description, see the AWS Console Mobile App page.
 We plan to add new features to the mobile app.
 Tell us what you need using the feedback link in the app.

 Q: How do I sign in?